About

 Formalization of AAHLT as a non-profit, with established board governance, compensated staff and 501c3 status

-Opened two rental properties, offering 173 units in Downtown and Spenard
+Opened three rental properties, offering 269 units in Downtown and Spenard